dd32/td-gh-ex/readme.txt

 = Theme Name: Virtue =

+= Version: 1.8.4 =
+* Updated Screenshot for wordpress 3.8
+* Updated tag for wordpress 3.8

 = Version: 1.8.3 =
 * Add options to order portfolio items on the home page.
 * Add options to order portfolio items on the portfolio gird page.